amplience/dc-extension-grid/README.md

 Any other properties in the object are exposed via the content field editor that appears when you select a content item.

+## Building and customisation

+This extension was built and tested on node v14.x

+To run the extension, please ensure your are on the correct node version and run:

+`npm install` / `npm i`

 ## Available Scripts

 In the project directory, you can run: